strangerstudios/pmpro-getresponse/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .1.3 =
+* Fixed "Get one." link.
+Now goes to GetResponse instead of MailChimp
+* Now passing display_name if user does not have first and last names filled out.

 = .1.2 =
 * Removed MailChimp references in readme.